gboissinot/esgi-al-2023/hexagonal/step14/README.md

 - Command and Query objects use only primitive types
 - Domain exceptions are not propagated to the adapters
-- Command and Query bus have the responsibility to convert exceptions from the domain layers to application exceptions
+- Command and Query Bus have the responsibility to convert exceptions from the domain layers to application exceptions
+- Controllers doesn't have domain dependencies : only application dependencies
+- CommandHandler/QueryHandler generic types uses only wrapped primitive types or command/query objects